 The software in this context is just one of the many subsystems that must be present for your equipment to perform its function.
 It’s the part that provides the equipment’s user interface, process control, and data management.
-Just like hardware components, its performance should be validated at the time of delivery, and then warranted against defects during the warranty period.
+You must validate its performance at delivery and fix any defects during the warranty period.
 If you’ve done that, then it’s fair to expect to get paid for software maintenance, repair, and upgrades just as you are for hardware.

-On the break-fix side of the ledger, the software is usually sold as a renewable, annual maintenance contract.
-For an annual fee, the customer receives a certain level of technical support, bug fixes, and new features.
+On the break-fix side of the ledger, equipment makers usually sell software as a renewable, annual maintenance contract.
+For a yearly fee, the customer receives technical support, bug fixes, and new features.
 These contracts typically specify

 - Release update frequency,